Auverland Type A3/A3L

 HF1 HS1 HR1

-VLRA TPK 4.15
+ACMAT VLRA TPK 4.15

-The FSP is a patrol version of the VLRA TPK 4.15 SM3 with drop sides and several weapon mounts.
+The FSP is a patrol version of the VLRA TPK 4.15 SM3 with drop sides and five weapon mounts.
 There is a heavy weapon mount in the center of the cargo area that can mount an ATGM, SAM, machinegun, grenade launcher, or recoilless rifle.
-There are two other lighter weapon mounts on the sides of the vehicle (NLT/NMT equivalent).
+There are two other lighter weapon mounts on both sides of the vehicle (NLT/NMT equivalent).
 The vehicle is otherwise the same as the SM3, but heavier.

 Vehicle